Review: Nava Dance Theatre "Broken Seeds Still Grow" Bankhead Theater, Livermore - Aug. 27, 2022

 Bankhead Theater, Livermore, August 27, 2022

 Premiered November 16-19, 2017 in Oakland, CA at The Flight Deck and was produced by Nava Dance Theatre.
-This next iteration Broken Seeds/Taking Root will premiere March 29-31, 2019 at CounterPulse.
+A next iteration Broken Seeds/Taking Root premiered March 29-31, 2019 at CounterPulse.

 Livermore Production Program Link.